Skip to content

 • Inconsistent Analysis: The same evidence can lead to different conclusions depending on the analyst.

-How RAG Transforms Forensic Analysis#
+How Evidence-Centered AI Transforms Forensic Analysis#

 User Query: "Was there any possibility of confidential file exfiltration via USB?"
-Traditional Search: Returns only logs containing the keyword "USB" RAG Search: - USB connect/disconnect event logs - File copy records during USB connection timeframes - Prefetch execution records for related time periods - Large file access history - Registry changes related to external storage devices
+Traditional Search: Returns only logs containing the keyword "USB" Evidence-Centered Search: - USB connect/disconnect event logs - File copy records during USB connection timeframes - Prefetch execution records for related time periods - Large file access history - Registry changes related to external storage devices

 2. Context-Aware Analysis#